Preventing Sun Damage

 - Seat Covers: They aren’t just a style choice or a way to protect against dirt.
 Seat covers protect them from fading or cracking, especially in the case of vinyl or leather upholstery.
 You can also opt for colors that reflect light instead of absorbing if you have a darker interior.

 - Windshield Sun Shades: If it can’t get in, it can’t hurt your interior!
 Sunshades can protect plastics, fabrics, and rubbers by preventing UV rays from entering the vehicle in the first place.

-- Regular Cleaning and Protecting: Your plastics and rubbers can deteriorate from the sun, but there are plenty of chemicals on the market for that.
+- Regular Cleaning and Protecting: Your plastics and rubbers can deteriorate from the sun, but plenty of chemicals are on the market.

-- Leather Care: Leather needs its own special care, due to its fr
+- Leather Care: Leather needs its own special care

 Wheels, Tires, Engine, and More!